ejwessel/raspnode_config/README.md

 If `TYPE="vfat"` then you're good to go.
 If not then you'll need to [format the drive](https://askubuntu.com/questions/22381/how-to-format-a-usb-flash-drive).

 ### Running the Setup script
 To make things simple I've made a `setup.py` script that should be all that is needed to set up the node.
+If you want to enable smtp alert sending take a look at the 'Advanced' section further down.
 To get things started run:

 `sudo python setup.py --currency-type <CURRENCY>`